koral--/blog/source/2016-09-10-weekly-vm-updates.html.markdown

 all three Xamarin stacks.

-There's only one issue you might experience with the latest Xamarin Alpha and Beta versions, if you get an error like `MTOUCH: error MT0091: This version of Xamarin.iOS requires the iOS 10.0 SDK (shipped with Xcode 8.0) when the managed linker is disabled.
-Either upgrade Xcode, or enable the managed linker.` in the `Nunit Runner iOS Test` step, for now you should, as the error mentioned, enable the managed linker for your project.
+There's only one issue you might experience with the latest Xamarin Alpha and Beta versions, if you get an error like:

+<pre><code>MTOUCH: error MT0091: This version of Xamarin.iOS requires the iOS 10.0 SDK (shipped with Xcode 8.0) when the managed linker is disabled.
+Either upgrade Xcode, or enable the managed linker.
+</code></pre>

+in the `Nunit Runner iOS Test` step, for now you should, as the error mentioned, enable the managed linker for your project.

 The workaround until we create Xcode 8 based Xamarin stacks (we'll do that